Free or cheap things to do on the Big Island and still have a great time!

 Go to a paniolo rodeo on the island

-Rodeos are big events all around the Big Island of Hawaii with equestrian oriented activities for all of the family to enjoy on the island.
+One of the fun Big Island activities is to visit a rodeo which are big events.
+All around the Big Island of Hawaii are rodeos with equestrian oriented activities for all of the family to enjoy on the island.
 The big rodeos happen mostly in Waimea and at Panaewa in the Hilo area with a full roster or rodeo-oriented displays and all day shows that are really unique for island fun.
 Check out their website for Waimea here and Panaewa here for more details.

 Visit Waimea town